AdobeDocs/experience-manager-64.pt-BR/help/sites-developing/customizing-page-authoring-touch.md

    >[!CAUTION]
    >
-   >Observe que nas relações de corte do AEM, conforme definidas pela `ratio` propriedade, são definidas como **altura/largura**.
+   >Observe que em AEM relações de corte, conforme definidas pela `ratio` propriedade, são definidas como **altura/largura**.
 Isso difere da definição convencional de largura/altura e é feita por motivos de compatibilidade legal.
 The authoring users will not be aware of any difference provided you define the `name` property clearly since this is what is displayed in the UI.

 #### Criar um novo editor no local {#creating-a-new-in-place-editor}